anorga/manga-react-app/README.md

 This application aggregates external links to read popular manga.

-Links will be constantly updated, some might not be up-to-date.
+Links will be constantly updated.

-This application was built using React and Bootstrap.
+This application was built using React, React-Router, and Bootstrap.

 Best viewed on mobile.